asralov/CSC-345-Group-Project/README.md

 ## Description

+Trie is a tree-based data structure that is used for efficient information retrieval.
+This project provides an implementation of the Trie data structure in Java, along with additional features such as autofill, wildcard search, word frequency, and Aho-Corasick algorithm.

+#### Autofill
-TrieNode and Trie make up the general Trie data structure, with the Trie class haivng an extra autofill method that returns a list of words close to a string that was entered.
+The autofill method returns a list of words close to a string that was entered.

-Main: contains demonstrations of the functions of our trie

-AhoCorasickTrie:

-Frequency:

-WildCardSearch:
+#### Wildcard Search

+#### Word Frequency

+#### Aho-Corasick Algorithm

-### File Structure
+## File Structure

+#### Main.java
+The Main class contains the demonstration of the basic functionalities of Trie.
+It provides a command-line interface for the user to choose between multiple Trie-based implementations.

 #### TrieNode.java
 The TrieNode class represents a single node in the Trie data structure.
 It stores information such as the character it represents, its children nodes, and whether it marks the end of a word.